H4MA-R/starter-hugo-academic/content/post/FwordCTF2k21 Automation/index.md

 \
 ![enter image description here](https://github.com/H4MA-R/starter-hugo-academic/blob/master/content/post/FwordCTF2k21%20Automation/flag2.png?raw=true)

-For the second task, I found a lot of solutions but the easiest onr for, at least for me, was to use selenium to scrape the data needed for the first blood.
+For the second task, I found a lot of solutions but the easiest one, at least for me, was to use selenium to scrape the data needed for the first blood.
-The bot at first start with collecting all the tasks names when lunched and storing all the data in an array.
+The bot at first starts with collecting all the task names when lunched and storing all the data in an array.
 ```python=
 @bot.event
 async def on_ready():